Prag8855/aab/content/guides/website-compliance-germany.md

 The AGB is required by [§ 312d BGB](https://www.gesetze-im-internet.de/englisch_bgb/englisch_bgb.html#p1086) if you have customers.

-### Examples

-- [Live Work Germany](https://liveworkgermany.com/terms-conditions/) has terms and conditions in German and English.

 ### To-do list

 - Add a terms and conditions page to your website.
 There are many AGB generators and templates online.
 Most of them are in German.